dimyG/jekyll-theme-chirpy/_posts/2019-07-02-my-epic-fail-as-a-sports-betting-entrepreneur.md

 I make profit from my players' loss!!!
 There was no way I would go that way.
 I simply couldn't do this, so for a time I was thinking about modifying the whole concept of my web service to make it more like a game where players could bet with virtual money and have fun with internal competitions and stuff.
-There were probably ways to make such a service to be profitable, but I just wasn't excited with it and had grow a natural dislike for this industry as a whole.
+There were probably ways to make such a service to be profitable, but I just wasn't excited with it and had grown a natural dislike for this industry as a whole.
 So more than two years after starting this endeavor, I decided to abandon zakanda and the betting industry along with it.
 Or maybe not?

 ## A last try